zerospeech/zerospeech2017/README.md

 # Zero Speech Challenge 2017

-All you need to get started for the track 1 and track 2 of the **[Zero Speech Challenge 2017](http://www.zerospeech.com)**:
+All you need to get started to work on the development data and evaluation for the Track 1 and Track 2 of the **[Zero Speech Challenge 2017](http://www.zerospeech.com)**:

-* Train and test data download: raw speech, ABX tasks
+* Development data (train and test sets): raw speech, ABX tasks
 * Evaluation software setup
 * Baseline and topline replication